Eric904P/GoS/README.md

-# GoS
+# HK Scripts for GoS
-Gaming on Steroids scripts
 If sourced from another project, links to originals included below.

 Soraka